mindaffect/pymindaffectBCI/docs/source/MessageSpec.md

   <tr>
    <td colspan="2" >Purpose:
 <p>
-Tell the recogniser that the user has switched to attempt selection of a new target.
+Tell the decoder that the user has switched to attempt selection of a new target.
 For example, in the speller because the OUTPUT has made a character selection and the user is moving on to the next letter.
 The RECOGNISER is expected to use this message to clear it’s prediction history and start fresh on a new output.
    </td>
   </tr>
   <tr>